Prag8855/aab/content/guides/website-compliance-germany.md

 ### Who needs to do this?

-All websites that serve people in the European Union, no matter who runs the website or where it is hosted.
+All websites that serve people in the [[European Union]], no matter who runs the website or where it is hosted.
 It applies to personal, non-commercial websites too.
 See **[Who does the data protection law apply to?](https://commission.europa.eu/law/law-topic/data-protection/reform/rules-business-and-organisations/application-regulation/who-does-data-protection-law-apply_en)** for more details.

 ### Legal basis